freebirdyeah/freebirdyeah/README.md

 I'm a Computer Science undergraduate at MIT Manipal.

 🧠 **Currently**
-- Making a CHIP-8 emulator
+- Making a CHIP-8 emulator (procrastinating for now)
-- Working on a rendering library using OpenGL Core
 - Learning more about Machine Learning, CTFs

 🌱 **Interested in**